CITCOM-project/CausalTestingFramework/README.md

 For more information on how to use the Causal Testing Framework, please refer to our [documentation](https://causal-testing-framework.readthedocs.io/en/latest/?badge=latest).

 >[!NOTE]
->We recommend you use a 64 bit OS (standard in most modern machines) as we have had reports of the installation crashing on some 32 bit Debian installations.
+>We recommend that you use a 64 bit OS (standard in most modern machines) as we have had reports of the installation crashing on some 32 bit Debian installations.

 ## Usage
 >[!NOTE]